|

 makers and Texas Instruments to improve their respective products in the

+ongoing battle for market share.
 While LCD technology has made significant improvements in contrast

 performance over earlier generation machines, DLP maintains its lead in